Night Changes: Music video

 The official music video was released on 21 November 2014 and directed by Ben Winston.
 This was One Direction's last video with Zayn Malik, as he departed from the band on 25 March 2015.
 Liam Payne's real-life girlfriend Sophia Smith was involved in the shoot, but did not appear on-screen.

 The video is a point of view of going on a date with all 5 members of One Direction.
-The five dates take place in five different locations: a date with Zayn at an Italian restaurant (which he apparently owns as he greets some cooks and introduces his date to a waiter), a drive with Louis in his vintage car, a night in playing Monopoly and Jenga with Niall at his house next to a fireplace, ice skating with Harry and at a carnival with Liam.
+The five dates take place in five different locations: a date with Zayn Malik at a restaurant (which he appears to own as he greets some chefs and introduces his date to a waiter), a drive with Louis Tomlinson in his vintage car, a night in playing Monopoly and Jenga with Niall Horan at his house next to a fireplace, ice skating with Harry Styles and at a funfair with Liam Payne.

 As their dates progress, things end up going horribly wrong for all 5 members.
 Zayn's date's ex-boyfriend comes in, yells at her, then dumps water and spaghetti on Zayn, which prompts the date to leave Zayn as he looks on in disbelief.
 Harry spots another couple doing a very complicated trick on the ice rink and attempts to do it with his date, causing both of them to fall and get injured.
-Liam takes his date to one of the rides in the carnival, but he becomes nauseated while on the ride and throws up in his date's hat as they exit.
-Niall tends to his fireplace, but the sleeve of his shirt catches fire and he grabs a towel to put out the fire, which accidentally tips over a jug that spills juice on his date's dress.
-Louis gets pulled over by the police and tries to joke with the policeman, which results in him getting arrested, and the date watches as Louis is being driven away from her in the back of the police car.
+Liam takes his date on the Waltzer at the funfair, but becomes nauseated while on the ride and proceeds to vomit in his date's hat as they exit.
+Niall tends to his fireplace, but the sleeve of his shirt catches fire and he grabs a towel to put out the fire, which accidentally tips over a jug that spills the contents on his date's dress.
+Louis gets pulled over by the police presumably for speeding and tries to joke with the policeman to impress his date, which results in him getting arrested, and the date watches as Louis is driven away from her in the back of the police car.

+Commercial performance

+A moderate commercial success, the track is one of the band's most critically acclaimed, receiving praise for contemplating the fleeting nature of life with depth and maturity.
+As of October 2024, "Night Changes" is the most-streamed song by the band on Spotify, with over 2 billion streams.

+Following the death of Liam Payne in October 2024, the song saw a surge in sales and streams, rising to 6th place on Spotify's daily global song chart, and the Official Charts Company showed "Night Changes" place at number 16 on the UK Midweek Singles Chart.
+It re-entered the UK Singles Chart Top 100, on 25 October 2024, at a new peak of number 6.